07akioni/css-render/docs/overview.md

 - If you want to create `CNode` and render `CNode` tree with more options, see [Create a CNode & Render a CNode Tree](cnode-and-render.md).

-- If you want to know what does the `CSSRender` function returns, see [CSSRender Instance](css-render-instance.md).
+- If you want to know what does the `CssRender` function returns, see [CssRender Instance](css-render-instance.md).

 - If you are interested in developing a plugin, see [Plugin Development](plugin-development.md).